ErikEJ/EFCore.SqlServer.DateOnlyTimeOnly/README.md

 TODO - add status labels

-Adds DateOnly and TimeOnly support to the SQL Server EF Core provider.
+Adds .NET 6 or later `DateOnly` and `TimeOnly` support to the SQL Server EF Core provider.
+These types map directly to the SQL Server `date` and `time` data types.

 Installation
 ------------